Sainte-Laguë method

-The Webster method, also called the Sainte-Laguë method (/fr/), is a highest averages apportionment method for allocating seats in a parliament among federal states, or among parties in a party-list proportional representation system.
+The Sainte-Laguë method (/fr/), also called the Webster method or the Schepers method (/de/), is a highest averages apportionment method for allocating seats in a parliament among federal states, or among parties in a party-list proportional representation system.
 The Sainte-Laguë method shows a more equal seats-to-votes ratio for different sized parties among apportionment methods.

 The method was first described in 1832 by American statesman and senator Daniel Webster.
 In 1842, the method was adopted for proportional allocation of seats in United States congressional apportionment (Act of 25 June 1842, ch 46, 5 Stat.
 491).
-The same method was independently invented in 1910 by the French mathematician André Sainte-Laguë.
+The same method was independently invented in 1910 by the French mathematician André Sainte-Laguë, and in 1980 by German physicist Hans Schepers.

+It is used for party-list proportional representation in Ecuador, Germany, Indonesia, Latvia and Nepal, as well as in modified form in Norway and Sweden.
+It is also used as part of MMP in New Zealand.

 Motivation

 Proportional electoral systems attempt to distribute seats in proportion to the votes for each political party, e.g. a party with 30% of votes would receive 30% of seats.
 Exact proportionality is not possible because only whole seats can be distributed.
 Different apportionment methods, of which the Sainte-Laguë method is one, exist to distribute the seats according to the votes.
 Different apportionment methods show different levels of proportionality, apportionment paradoxes and political fragmentation.
 The Sainte-Laguë method minimizes the average seats-to-votes ratio deviation and empirically shows the best proportionality behavior and more equal seats-to-votes ratio for different sized parties among apportionment methods.
 Among other common methods, the D'Hondt method favours large parties and coalitions over small parties.
 While favoring large parties reduces political fragmentation, this can be achieved with electoral thresholds as well.
 The Sainte-Laguë method shows fewer apportionment paradoxes compared to largest remainder methods such as the Hare quota and other highest averages methods such as d'Hondt method.